Delve deeply into the strategies for copyright audits as an artist, and why they are more important now than ever before.

 3. Legal Action

 In severe cases where cease-and-desist letters fail, consult legal counsel about pursuing further action against infringers.
+The Volunteer Lawyers for the Arts can provide guidance for independent creatives.

 Conducting regular copyright audits is essential for artists who want their intellectual property rights respected in today’s digital landscape.